 Blonde or red hair was most desirable.
 This could be achieved through a variety of hair dyes containing both vegetable and animal substances, that could be washed through with oil or water, or left in overnight.

-The dying process could often have dire consequences however, with many finding themselves bald by the end.
+The dyeing process could often have dire consequences however, with many finding themselves bald by the end.

 Wigs were thus not an uncommon sight at the Roman forum.
 People would openly sell hair near the temple of Hercules, imported from the reddish-blonde heads of Germans and Britons.
 Full wigs for those who were completely bald (or those looking for a sneaky disguise) were available, while smaller hairpieces were also available in order to create extravagant hairstyles.